Highway Trust Fund: History

 Prior to the Federal Aid Highway Act of 1956 and the establishment of the Highway Trust Fund, roads were financed directly from the General Fund of the United States Department of the Treasury.
-The 1956 Act directed federal fuel tax to the Treasury’s General Fund to be used exclusively for highway construction and maintenance.
+The 1956 act directed federal fuel tax to the Treasury’s General Fund to be used exclusively for highway construction and maintenance.
 The Highway Revenue Act, pre-dating the Fund, mandated a tax of three cents per gallon.
-This original Act, also known as Highway Revenue Act, was set to expire at the end of fiscal year 1972.
+This original act, also known as Highway Revenue Act, was set to expire at the end of fiscal year 1972.
 In the late 1950s, the gas tax was increased to four cents.
 The 1982 Surface Transportation Assistance Act, approved by President Ronald Reagan in January 1983, increased the tax to nine cents with one cent going into a new Mass Transit Account to support public transport.
 In 1990, the gas tax was increased by President George H. W. Bush with the Omnibus Budget Reconciliation Act of 1990 to 14 cents, with 2.5 cents of the increase going to the Highway Fund.
 The other 2.5 cents of the Omnibus Act was directed towards deficit reduction.
 In 1993, President Clinton increased the gas tax to 18.4 cents with the Omnibus Budget Reconciliation Act of 1993 with all of the increase going towards deficit reduction.
 The Taxpayer Relief Act of 1997 redirected the 1993 increase to the newer Fund.

 During 2008, the Fund required an additional $8 billion, which was provided by the Treasury’s general revenue funds to cover a shortage in the Fund.
 This shortage was due to lower gas consumption as a result of the recession and higher gas prices, together meaning an overall decrease in revenues that would otherwise have been directed to the Fund.
 Further transfers of $7 billion and an additional $19.5 billion were made in 2009 and 2010, respectively.

-During the 2008 presidential campaign, Senator John McCain proposed a 'gas holiday', suspending the tax during the peak summer driving season.
-Senator Hillary Clinton endorsed this idea soon afterwards, while Senator Barack Obama opposed the holiday.
-As an alternative, Senator Clinton proposed a 'windfall tax' on oil companies, which would make up for the lost revenue from the federal tax on gasoline and diesel fuel without affecting any existing or planned projects.

-Since 2000, there have been at least half a dozen attempts by individual members of Congress to suspend the federal gas tax, without which (and without a replacement) would have halted repair and expand the Federal highway system.
+Since 2000, there have been at least half a dozen attempts by individual members of Congress to suspend the federal gas tax, without which (and without a replacement) would have halted efforts to repair and expand the Federal highway system.
 All such attempts have failed.